Rockin' (song)

-"Rockin" is a song by Canadian singer the Weeknd from his third studio album, Starboy (2016).
-The song was released to contemporary hit radio in France on May 9, 2017, as the album's fourth international single.
-The song was written by the Weeknd, Max Martin, Peter Svensson, Savan Kotecha, Ali Payami and Ahmad Balshe, and produced by Payami and Martin, with the Weeknd serving as a co-producer.
+"Rockin'" is a song by the Canadian singer-songwriter the Weeknd from his third studio album, Starboy (2016).
+The song was released to contemporary hit radio in France on May 9, 2017, as the album's sixth international single.
+The song was written by the Weeknd, Peter Svensson, Savan Kotecha, Belly, and producers Ali Payami and Max Martin, with the Weeknd serving as a co-producer.

 Music and composition

 The song is performed in the key of A minor with a tempo of 113 beats per minute.